NickdevC/Battleships_Game/README.md

 - User name input
    - This would add a personal touch to the game and allow for further feedback throughout the playtime ie. messages throughout the game could include direct reference to the user.
+- A static battlefield
+   - This would mean that the need to continuously print new grids would become a redundant feature.
+It would also make for a cleaner aesthetic, requiring the user to only focus on the one visible screen in the terminal (rather than having to scroll to see the computer's turn played out).
 - APIs
    - Using Google Cloud APIs, I could store the user's name into a database.
    - I could then ensure unique usernames are used and check against returning players, displaying previous scores before playing.
 This could potentially add an additional competitive element.